 The structures of THC vs CBD

-THC and CBD are just two compounds from a family of around 113 bi- and tri-cyclic compounds cannabinoid compounds found naturally in cannabis.
+THC and CBD are just two compounds from a family of around 113 bi- and tri-cyclic compounds found naturally in cannabis.
 Both CBD and THC share the exact same molecular formula, C21H30O2, containing twenty-one atoms of carbon, thirty of hydrogen and two of oxygen.
 Their molecular mass is practically identical with THC and CBD having masses of 314.469 g/mol 314.464 g/mol, respectively.

 The biosynthesis of THC and CBD in cannabis also follows a very similar pathway.
 Cannabigerolic acid (CBGA), the precursor to all natural cannabinoids, is cyclized into tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA) by THCA and CBDA synthase, respectively.
 The final products of THC and CBD are formed via decarboxylation of these acidic forms.
 Structurally, however, there is one important difference.
 Where THC contains a cyclic ring (see Figure 1), CBD contains a hydroxyl group.
 It is this seemingly small difference in molecular structure that gives the two compounds entirely different pharmacological properties.